Henry Rawdon-Hastings, 4th Marquess of Hastings: Scandalous Marriage to Lady Florence

-He died in 1868, aged only 26, with no children.
+Hastings died in 1868, aged only 26, with no children.
 The Marquessate of Hastings became extinct, while the Earldom of Loudoun passed to his eldest sister Lady Edith and his English baronies fell into abeyance between Lady Edith and their three other sisters – all would go to Edith except their mother's, which passed to the second sister, Lady Bertha.

-After his death, his widow, Florence, Marchioness of Hastings, would marry Sir George Chetwynd, 4th Baronet, on 9 July 1870.
+After his death, his widow, Lady Florence, Marchioness of Hastings, would marry Sir George Chetwynd, 4th Baronet, on 9 July 1870.